Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Applications to algebras of dimension at most 2

 If $A$ is to be left noetherian, then one expects all of the $P^i$ to be finitely generated.
 Thus a valid approach to proving that $A$ is left noetherian would be to prove by descending induction that the $P^i$ are finitely generated.
 The next result illustrates how the twisted Calabi-Yau property takes care of the ``base case'' of this proposed inductive argument.

-\begin{proposition} Let $A$ be a locally finite graded twisted Calabi Yau algebra of dimension~$d$, and let $_A M$ be a graded left $A$-module.
+\begin{proposition} Let $A$ be a locally finite graded twisted Calabi-Yau algebra of dimension~$d$, and let $_A M$ be a graded left $A$-module.
 If $\soc(M)$ is a finitely generated module (for example, if $M$ is noetherian), then the term $P^{-d}$ in the minimal projective resolution~\eqref{projective resolution} of $M$ is finitely generated. \end{proposition}

 \begin{proof} Set $S = A/J(A)$ and let $U$ be the Nakayama bimodule of $A$.
 From Proposition~\ref{prop:socle} we have

 Because $U^{-1}$ is invertible, $\soc(M)$ is finitely generated as a module if and only if $U^{-1} \otimes_A \soc(M)$ is.
 Also, the semisimple left $A$-module $U^{-1} \otimes_A \soc(M)$ is a direct sum of simple modules over the finite-dimensional algebra $A/J(A) = S$, each of which is finite-dimensional.
 Thus $U^{-1} \otimes_A \soc(M)$ is finitely generated if and only if it is finite-dimensional, so that the claim follows from Lemma~\ref{lem:fg term}. \end{proof}